Biden and McCarthy to discuss debt ceiling Monday as staff-level talks resume | KRDO

 “I think we have the authority.
 The question is, could it be done and invoked in time that it could not – would not be appealed?”
 Biden asked, calling the question of whether an appeal could be solved before the default deadline “unresolved.”

-Pressed by CNN’s Phil Mattingly to clarify whether he thought he could invoke the 14th Amendment as a serious and tangible option, the president made clear that maneuver would not be successful given the short window remaining.
+Pressed by CNN to clarify whether he thought he could invoke the 14th Amendment as a serious and tangible option, the president made clear that maneuver would not be successful given the short window remaining.

 “We have not come up with unilateral action that could succeed in a matter of two weeks or three weeks.
 That’s the issue.
 So it’s up to lawmakers.
 But my hope and intention is to resolve this problem,” he said.